 Fundraising variations:

-Use glow sticks as rings and place LED lights inside carved pumpkins for an evening version.
+Use glow sticks as rings and put LED lights inside carved pumpkins for an evening version.

-Have an oversized pumpkin at a long distance for a bonus prize if someone makes it.
+Place a large pumpkin at a long distance for a bonus prize if anyone lands it.

-Float inflatable pumpkins in a kiddie pool for a water-based twist.
+Float inflatable pumpkins in a paddling pool for a water-based twist.

-Arrange mini pumpkins in a grid and let kids aim to land rings in a row like a Pumpkin tic tac toe.
+Arrange mini pumpkins in a grid so children can aim to land rings in a row, like pumpkin noughts and crosses.

-You've heard of egg races, haven't you?
-This fall, you can organize a race with acorns and encourage kids to run around an obstacle course.
-The first one to the finish line wins a prize.
+You have heard of egg-and-spoon races, this is the autumn version.
+Organise a race where children balance an acorn on a spoon around an obstacle course.
+The first to the finish line wins a prize.

 Setup instructions:

-Mark a racecourse with cones or hay bales, adding small obstacles like hoops.
+Mark a racecourse with cones or hay bales, adding small obstacles such as hoops.

 Each participant balances an acorn on a spoon and races to the finish line without dropping it.

-If someone drops the acorn, they must go back to the start.
+If someone drops the acorn, they return to the start.

 Required materials: